mlbonatelli/SciCommMgz/ROADMAP.md

 ## Roadmap
 _**Empowering our community through interesting and quality science communication**_

 This is the Roadmap of Science Communication Magazine.
 See our progress and what we still need to do.
 And if you want to help?
-Please feel free to come on board :
+Please, feel free to come on board :ship: :ship:

 >*Also, don't forget to read our [Code of Conduct](link_Code) and our [Contributing Guidelines](link_Contributing)* :wink: